vastheaven1/MDES/docs/annotation_information.md

 # MDES Annotation Information

-This document describes the categorical labels and trial-level annotations provided with MDES.
+This document describes the trial-level annotations, categorical benchmark labels, participant metadata, and stimulus metadata provided with MDES.

-## 1. Annotation Organization
+## 1. Trial-Level Annotation Files

-Each participant is provided with trial-level annotation information corresponding to the 35 emotion-elicitation trials.
+Detailed trial-level annotations are provided separately for each participant.

-Participant-specific annotation files use the same anonymized participant IDs as the physiological recordings, for example:
+The annotation filename uses the same anonymized participant ID as the physiological recordings.

+Examples:

 - `S003.csv`
 - `S004.csv`
 - `S005.csv`

+Each file contains 35 rows corresponding to the 35 emotion-elicitation trials completed by that participant.

-Trial IDs and video IDs can be used to match annotations to physiological recordings.
+Trial IDs and video IDs can be used to match annotations to the corresponding physiological recordings.

+For example:

+`trial01, video09`

+corresponds to:

+`trial01_video09.mat`

+The presentation order was randomized across participants.
+Therefore, `trial01` does not necessarily correspond to the same stimulus video for different participants.

 ## 2. Five-Class Labels